MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical-ur1.md

     ![Create logical networks manually](media/network-logical/create-logical-networks-manually.png)

+    ::: moniker range="sc-vmm-2019"

     To simplify logical network creation, descriptions and illustrations of the logical network types are added in VMM 2019 UR1.

+    ::: moniker-end

+    ::: moniker range="sc-vmm-2022"

+    To simplify logical network creation, descriptions and illustrations of the logical network types are available in VMM.

+    ::: moniker-end

     Each type of logical network has an in-product description and an illustration that describes the use case.

     - If you want to create a single VM network that has access to all the underlying VLAN-subnet pairs, choose **Connected network**.
 Here, the VLAN and IP subnet pairs of the underlying physical network are logically equivalent.
         - To allow Microsoft Network Controller to manage the logical network, choose **Managed by Microsoft Network controller**.